Existence and density of typical Hodge loci: Introduction

-Let $g \geqslant 4$ be an integer, and fix a level structure $n \geqslant 3$.
-Let $\ppabel_g$ be the Shimura variety parametrising principally polarized abelian varieties of dimension $g$ (with the given level structure) whose associated Shimura datum is $(\gsp_{2g}, \halfplane_g)$, where $\halfplane_g$ is the Siegel upper half-plane.
-Recall that $\ppabel_g$ is a quasi-projective complex variety of dimension $\frac{g(g+1)}{2}$ and that the largest dimension obtained by any of its strict special subvarieties is $\frac{g(g-1)}{2} + 1$, realised for example by $\ppabel_{g-1} \times \ppabel_1$.
-As suggested in \cite[Rmk 3.15]{bku}, one expects in this setting that: \begin{conjecture} Let $S \subset \ppabel_g$ be a closed Hodge generic subvariety of dimension $q$, and $\V$ the induced polarizable $\Z$-VHS on $S$.
-The typical Hodge locus of $S$ for $\V$ is analytically dense if and only if $q \geqslant g-1$.
-In that case, the Hecke translates of $\ppabel_{g-1} \times \ppabel_{1}$ in $\ppabel_g$ intersect $S$ in an analytically dense subset. \end{conjecture} Unconditionally, Theorem \ref{mainqsimple} gives the following: \begin{corollary} Let $S \subset \ppabel_g$ be a closed Hodge generic subvariety of dimension $q$, and $\V$ the induced polarizable $\Z$-VHS on $S$.
-If $q \geqslant g$, then the typical Hodge locus of $S$ for $\V$ is analytically dense.
-In that case, the Hecke translates of $\ppabel_{g-1} \times \ppabel_{1}$ in $\ppabel_g$ intersect $S$ in an analytically (positive dimensional) dense subset. \end{corollary} \begin{proof} $\V$ has generic Mumford-Tate group $\G = \gsp_{2g}$ whose derived subgroup $\G^\der = \ssp_{2g}$ is $\Q$-simple.
-In particular, since $\V$ is non-constant and the algebraic monodromy group $\mon$ is a $\mathbb{Q}$-normal subgroup of the derived Mumford-Tate group, one has $\mon = \G^\der = \ssp_{2g}$.
-To conclude, one simply remarks that the inequality $q \geqslant g$ is equivalent to the strong $\V$-admissiblity of the Hodge sub-datum corresponding to $\mathcal{A}_{g-1} \times \mathcal{A}_{1}$. \end{proof} Let $\cur_g$ be the moduli space of smooth projective curves of genus $g$ with $n$ marked points, let $j : \cur_g \hookrightarrow \ppabel_g$ the Torelli morphism, and $\torelli^0_g = j(\cur_g) \subset \ppabel_g$ the open Torelli locus.
-In this setting, Corollary \ref{Ag} gives : \begin{corollary} The typical Hodge locus of $\cur_g$ for the polarizable $\Z$-VHS induced by $j$ is analytically dense in $\cur_g$. \end{corollary} \begin{proof} $\torelli^0_g$ is known to be of dimension $3g - 3$ which is bigger than $g$ in our setting ($g \geqslant 4$).
-Therefore, applying Corollary \ref{Ag} to the closure of $\torelli^0_g$ gives the density of the Hodge locus in $\cur_g$ for the analytic topology. \end{proof} \begin{remark} Similar questions had already been studied in \cite{izadi, colombopirola} for $\ppabel_g$ and \cite{chai} in the more general setting of Shimura varieties.
+\begin{remark} Similar questions had already been studied in \cite{izadi, colombopirola} for $\ppabel_g$ and \cite{chai} in the more general setting of Shimura varieties.
 Chai had developed a numerology to give a sufficient condition on the codimension of a subvariety of a Shimura variety to have analytically dense Hodge locus of given type $\M$.
 These conditions weren't however optimal, and Theorem \ref{mainqsimple} (and its generalisation Theorem \ref{main}) can be seen as a refinement of these works in three directions.
 First, we give numerical conditions in a general Hodge theoretic setting while previous authors only worked in the Shimura setting.
 Furthermore, our numerical conditions are sharper than previous ones, even in the Shimura setting.
 For example, they only knew that subvarieties of $\ppabel_g$ had analytically dense Hodge locus if they had codimension less than $g$.
 We prove the same thing for subvarieties of dimension greater than $g$.
 Finally, the notion of typicality doesn't appear in the aforementionned works, so proving density of the typical part of the Hodge locus is an additional improvement. \end{remark}